 Unfortunately the City Manager and now the Mayor have chosen to “double down” on the Spruce/Fifth St project through a web of prevarication and half-truths, in City memos and emails.

 - The City Manager claimed that the Spruce/Fifth project was presented to Council in March 2018.
-Prevarication.
+Not really.
 What was presented was a “Possible Design for Consideration”.
 Most members of council appeared surprised and uncertain by the presentation.
 Please view the video.
 Nothing was approved.

 - The City Manager countered a claim that Council never voted to approve the project by stating that Council voted to authorize it in March of 2017.
 A half-truth.
 The project was not approved, Council voted to award an engineering contract “authorizing the City Manager to enter in negotiations for an amount not to exceed $500,000 to be executed by the Mayor, with Costello, Inc., for Design Engineering and Construction Administration Services for the Bonds for Better Bellaire 2016 Street and Drainage Project Group C Phase 2”.
 Street and drainage.
 You might check to see if the flap gate design was included in that half million-dollar contract.
 Again, please watch the video.

 - Claims have been made by the City Manager, the Public Works director, and the Mayor, that the businesses have been accommodated and the inference is that many have accepted the project but just don’t want to admit it.
 Kind of like proving a negative, isn’t it?
 Also not accurate.